This post may contain affiliate links. You can read my full disclosure here.

 LinkedIn is a dream for introverts like me because you don’t actually have to be seen or noticed by anyone.
 At least not in person.

 Once you optimize your profile (which I’ll show you how to do at the very bottom of this post) and start making connections, the right eyes will land on your profile.

 Ideally, these online connections will eventually transform into real, meaningful relationships, but through a much less daunting and intimidating process.

-You can be in lots of “right places” at many “right times.”
+be in lots of “right places” at many “right times.”

 With LinkedIn, not so much.

 Regardless of what you have going on in your personal life – kids, spouses, jobs with odd or long hours, time-consuming side hustles – you can find a small amount of time to be active on LinkedIn regularly.

 The more you put yourself out there on the platform through sharing content and engaging in discussions, the more likely it is a great opportunity will come your way!

 In the same way that Blue Magic and Pepsi are brands (name that movie anyone?), YOU are a brand.

 Quite frankly, if your professional brand sucks or is nonexistent, you’re doing yourself a major disservice.